pedrooaugusto/speech-to-code/spoken-vscode-driver/README.md

 # VSCode Spoken Driver

-Spoken is a VSCode extension that allows you to code using just your voice.
+Spoken is a VSCode extension that together with [Speech2Code](https://github.com/pedrooaugusto/speech-to-code) allows you to code using just your voice.

 ## Features

-Enables you to code using just your voice, this the bridge between the main Spoken app and VSCode.
+Enables you to code using just your voice, this the bridge between the main Speech2Code app and VSCode.

-You do need the main spoken App to use this extension properly!
+You do need the main Speech2Code App to use this extension properly!

 <img src="https://raw.githubusercontent.com/pedrooaugusto/speech-to-code/main/spoken-vscode-driver/image.png" alt="Working Application" width="600"/>

+This extension is constantly listening for commands to be executed inside VSCode.
+This communication happens through InterProcessCommunication and the one sending requests (client) is the main Speech2Code app.

+It is possible to send requests for this extension to:

+1. read contents of a line
+2. change line
+3. save file
+4. write line

+And many many more...

 ## Requirements